redox-os/website/content/faq.en.md

 Most of the system components run in userspace, simplifying the testing and debugging.

-You can read more about the above benefits on [this](https://doc.redox-os.org/book/microkernels.html) page.
+You can read more about the above benefits on the [Microkernels](https://doc.redox-os.org/book/microkernels.html) page.

 ### Rust benefits